sensu/sensu-docs/content/sensu-enterprise/3.0/upgrading.md

-The aim of this change is to help our customers stay up-to-date with their chosen Linux distributions and remain in compliance with security policies which may require packages like OpenJDK 1.7 to be removed once their end-of-support date is reached.
+The aim of this change is to help our customers stay up-to-date with their chosen Linux distributions and remain in compliance with security policies.

-Until recently [Redhat’s OpenJDK Life
-Cycle and Support Policy][rhel-openjdk-policy] listed June 2018 as the end-of-support date for OpenJDK 1.7.
-That date has since changed to June 2020.

 ## Upgrading the Sensu Enterprise package

-The following instructions assume that you have already installed Sensu and/or Sensu Enterprise by using the steps detailed in the [Sensu Installation Guide][overview].
+The following instructions assume that you have already installed Sensu Enterprise by using the steps detailed in the [Sensu Installation Guide][overview].

 _NOTE: If your machines do not have direct access to the internet and cannot reach the Sensu software repositories, you must mirror the